Riddhi-Chatterjee/Model-Pruning/Basic-Experiments/README.md

 # Basic experiments on Model Pruning
 * cifar10-classification: A notebook for classification on the cifar10 dataset.
+* cifar_net.pth: A pretrained model for classification on the cifar10 dataset, as obtained from the cifar10-classification notebook.
 * distpruning-cifar10-vgg11: A notebook implementing TVSPrune model-pruning approach for the cifar10 dataset and vgg11 model.
 Refer: TVSPrune - Pruning Non-discriminative filters via Total Variation separability of intermediate representations without fine tuning
 * model-pruning: A notebook for carrying out basic experiments on model pruning using built-in pruning utilities available in PyTorch.